junxit/us-congress-bills-117/metadata.md

 - 2022-02-08 — By Senator Cantwell from Committee on Commerce, Science, and Transportation filed written report.
 Report No. 117-68.
 - 2022-03-10 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1130-1131; text: CR S1130-1131)
 - 2022-03-10 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-03-11 — Held at the desk.
+- 2022-03-11 — Message on Senate action sent to the House.
+- 2022-03-11 — Received in the House.
+- 2022-04-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-04-26 — Considered as unfinished business. (consideration: CR H4489)
+- 2022-04-26 — Considered under suspension of the rules. (consideration: CR H4486-4488)
+- 2022-04-26 — DEBATE - The House proceeded with forty minutes of debate on S. 497.
+- 2022-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-26 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2022-04-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 11 (Roll no. 126). (text: CR H4486-4487)
+- 2022-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 11 (Roll no. 126).
+- 2022-05-03 — Presented to President.
+- 2022-05-03 — Presented to President.
+- 2022-05-12 — Became Public Law No: 117-121.
+- 2022-05-12 — Became Public Law No: 117-121.
+- 2022-05-12 — Signed by President.
+- 2022-05-12 — Signed by President.